davidgiven/minix2/README.md

 ## What's here?

-What you will find here is the contents of the last Minix 2 release, 2.0.4, extracted and massaged so that it'll live in a standard user directory, plus a set of scripts that will take the distribution and turn it into a bootable Minix hard drive image.
+What you will find here is the contents of the last Minix 1 and 2 releases, 1.7.5 and 2.0.4, extracted and massaged so that they'll live in a standard user directory, plus a set of scripts that will take the distributions and turn it into a bootable Minix hard drive images.
 Minix is self-hosting, so we need to bootstrap a Minix somehow to build it on.

 You won't find *all* the source here, because Minix came with most source, but not all; the C compiler is ACKPACK, a special version of the [Amsterdam